 Mayer Brown has ‘a deep technical knowledge and mastery of practicing before the ITC’, and provides ‘expert technical analyses of asserted patents in the infringement and validity contexts’.
 Jamie Beaber is ‘an excellent first-chair litigator’, who is ‘clearly involved in the day-to-day management and decision-making of his cases’.
 Gary Hnath is also a key figure, and recently represented a group of respondents, including Ninestar Image Tech, Nano Pacific and Zhuhai Seine Technology, in an investigation brought by Canon concerning toner cartridges.
 The firm is currently acting for BMC Medical, defending it against ResMed’s bid to exclude sleep apnea products, including CPAP units and masks, from entering the US.
 Alan Grimaldi and New York-based John Mancini are also recommended.

 Patent litigation: full coverage

 The ‘extremely capable’ team at Mayer Brown is led by John Mancini in New York.
-Further notable trademark litigators include Richard Assmus in Chicago and newly promoted partner Allison Levine Stillman in New York.
-It has been handling several trademark disputes for Nestlé, including a recent suit against HiLine Coffee Company regarding trademark and trade dress infringement of the plaintiff’s Nespresso capsules for espresso machines.
-It also continues to represent the lifestyle magazine publisher DM Luxury in a suit against Celebrity Cruises regarding the defendant’s use of the Modern Luxury mark and its application to register the mark ‘That’s Modern Luxury’.
+Further notable trademark litigators include Richard Assmus in Chicago and New York-based Allison Levine Stillman.
+It has been handling several contentious matters for Nestlé, including a dispute with HiLine Coffee regarding trademark and trade dress infringement of the client’s Nespresso capsules.
+It also continues to represent the lifestyle magazine publisher DM Luxury in a suit against Celebrity Cruises regarding the defendant’s alleged use of the plaintiff’s Modern Luxury trademark and its application to register the mark ‘That’s Modern Luxury’.